uselagoon/lagoon/docs/using-lagoon-advanced/setting-up-xdebug-with-lagoon.md

 ## Enable Xdebug Extension

-The uselagoon base images are pre-configured with Xdebug but, for performance reasons, the extension is not loaded by default.
+The Lagoon base images are pre-configured with Xdebug but, for performance reasons, the extension is not loaded by default.
 To enable the extension, the `XDEBUG_ENABLE` environment variable must be set to `true`: